 5. Defences Against Forgery Charges

 While the penalties for forgery are steep, there are certain defences that an accused person might raise.
 For example, they may claim that they did not intend to deceive or were unaware that the document was forged.
-However, proving such a defence is challenging, and the burden of proof falls on the defendant to show they were not guilty.
+However, proving such a defence is challenging, and the burden of proof rests with the defendant to show they are not guilty.

 Even if a person pleads guilty to forgery, the Court may consider the circumstances of the offence and may issue a lesser sentence or fine, especially if there is evidence that the offender is remorseful or that they were coerced into committing the crime.